3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 In debug logs there was nothing suspicious.
 Apparently register D of RTC returned correct value in `VRT` register.

-Finally it happen that `VRT` was incorrectly described in datasheet as read-only.
+Finally it turned out that `VRT` was incorrectly described in datasheet as read-only.
 Register D initialization function caused setting `VRT` bit to 0 what further led to `Device Error` assert.
 I fixed that problem by removing initialization from `PcRtcInit`.

 ### Random unexpected behaviors

-Other behaviors worth to note were unexpected coreboot reset after applying
+One of other behaviors worth to note was unexpected coreboot reset after applying
 power:

 ```